 The Misconception of Vulnerability

 Vulnerability often carries negative connotations, especially in professional settings where strength and competence are highly valued.
-Many employees fear that showing vulnerability will be perceived as a weakness, potentially harming their reputation and career advancement.
+Many employees fear showing vulnerability will be perceived as a weakness, potentially harming their reputation and career advancement.
 However, Simon Sinek challenges this perception by reframing vulnerability in the context of psychological safety.

 Instead of viewing vulnerability as a liability, we should see it as a strength that can foster deeper connections and trust within teams.
-When leaders and employees alike can be open about their challenges and uncertainties, it creates a more authentic and supportive work environment.
+When leaders and employees can be open about their challenges and uncertainties, it creates a more authentic and supportive work environment.
 This shift in mindset is crucial for building a culture where psychological safety can thrive.

 Defining What Psychological Safety Means